 New Year’s Eve is a time for celebration.
 Jet off for an action-packed trip abroad, either close to home in Europe or an exotic, faraway destination.
-From world-renowned favourites such as New York City to less considered locations such as Reykjavik, we cover our top places to visit for a New Year’s Eve holiday.
+From world-renowned favourites such as New York City to less considered locations such as Reykjavik, our where to go on holiday for New Years Eve guide covers the best places to visit for December 31st.
 Each destination has plenty of things to do, so you can explore at your leisure once the NYE celebrations are over.

 The best of Europe – New Year celebrations, a short flight away